-When looking just at the results for fee-earners only (excluding partners) there is a pay gap of 1.7% in favour of women, a reduction in pay gap from that reported in 2020 which was 3.7% in favour of men.
-In London the gap is in favour of women.
+When looking just at the results for fee-earners only (excluding partners) there is a pay gap of 7.3% in favour of men, an increased pay gap from that reported in 2020 which was 1.7% in favour of women.
+In London the gap is in favour of men.
 Outside London, the gap is influenced by the fact that we employ significantly more paralegal staff, the majority of whom are female and whose salary range is lower than that of a qualified solicitor.
 This demographic difference is the reason for the mean pay gap outside London as when we exclude this category of staff, the gender pay gap disappears.